 A visit to North Webster is all about getting outside and getting on the water!
 Take a ride on the famous Dixie sternwheeler, Indiana’s oldest sternwheel excursion boat.

-Our Vintage Snowmobile Festival is perfect for fans of winter activities, and fishing enthusiasts will want to book some time with a Muskie guide to help you catch your next big one.
+The Dixie Days Festival and the Mermaid Festival are two family friendly festivals you won’t want to miss.
+Fishing enthusiasts will want to book some time with a Muskie guide to help you catch your next big one.

 The Antique Town